 What is Insomnia?

 The American Psychiatric Association has alarmed the nation by claiming that one-third of all adults report Insomnia.
-Moreover, between 6 to 10 percent have symptoms of severe Insomnia, which needs proper medical attention.
+Moreover, between 6 to 10 percent have symptoms of severe it, which needs proper medical attention.
 Insomnia can appear on its own or as a result of other illnesses.
 Though Insomnia is common in the world, each and everyone needs no to get treated for it.
 Only those who meet medical institutions’ particular criteria are eligible for a proper diagnosis and further treatment.

 According to American Psychiatric Association (APA), those who are addressing sleep difficulties for a minimum of three night a week stretching more than three months and those who are having problems in functioning in the daily course of life due to Insomnia must get in touch with a doctor for a clinical diagnosis.